drscotthawley/ml-audio-start/README.md

 * [SignalTrain LA2A](https://zenodo.org/record/3348083)
 * [Kaggle Heartbeat Sounds](https://www.kaggle.com/kinguistics/heartbeat-sounds)
 * Search for other [audio datasets at Kaggle](https://www.kaggle.com/datasets?tags=16072-audio+data) (list)
-* See this [Long list at audiocontentanalysis.org](https://www.audiocontentanalysis.org/data-sets/), but only some are raw audio
+* [A collated list of MIR datasets can be found here](https://github.com/ismir/mir-datasets), which is the source for [audiocontentanalysis.org](https://www.audiocontentanalysis.org/data-sets/),but only some are raw audio
 * Another [list of "audio datasets" by Christopher Dossman](https://towardsdatascience.com/a-data-lakes-worth-of-audio-datasets-b45b88cd4ad)
 * ...your dataset here...